tiffsea/AI-Checkers-Game/README.md

 - `git checkout -b dev` - creates new branch called 'dev'
 - `git switch dev` - switches from current branch to 'dev' branch
 - `git add --all` - adds recently modified files from your local directory to your cloned directory
-- `git commit --all -m "meaningful message goes here"` - commits your added changes to github repo (either forked or source depending on your case) with a message
+- `git commit --all -m "meaningful message goes here"` - commits all of your added changes to github repo (either forked or source depending on your case) with a customised message